SoarGroup/rosie/settings.md

 `start-running = [bool]` If true, the agent will start running when connect is called

+`reconfig-on-launch = [bool] (PYTHON)` If true, will run the RosieAgentConfigurator tool every time the client is started

 **Language Settings**

-`messages-file = filename]` A text file containing sentences to use as possible messages to Rosie (populates GUI)
+`messages-file = [filename]` A text file containing sentences to use as possible messages to Rosie (populates GUI)

 **Controlling Output**